Lucien von Römer: Netherlands

-Lucien von Römer was born in 1873 in Kampen, Overijssel in to a prominent military family of German heritage.
+Lucien von Römer was born in 1873 in Kampen, Overijssel, Netherlands in to a prominent military family of German heritage.
 He studied medicine at Leiden University and the University of Amsterdam, and received his medical license in 1903.
 He went on to practice as a neurologist.

 Von Römer was particularly interested in homosexuality, and worked in Berlin with the prominent sexologists Magnus Hirschfeld and Albert Moll.
 He was a regular contributor to Hirschfeld's journal, Jahrbuch für sexuelle Zwischenstufen (Journal for Sexual Transitions); his first article, a profile of King Henry III of France, was published in 1902.
 In addition to homosexuality, Von Römer also wrote for the Jahrbuch about androgyny, hermaphroditism and the reception of Arnold Aletrino's works.
 In 1908, he published an anthology of Friedrich Nietzsche's writings on homosexuality in Hirschfeld's Zeitschrift für Sexualwissenschaft.
 In the same year, he submitted a postdoctoral dissertation that argued that homosexuality was innate, but it was rejected by the University of Amsterdam on the grounds that it was "in conflict with morality and offensive to others".